-Similar conscience exemptions are already given to doctors with regards to abortion, to pacifists with regards to military service, and to vicars with regards to same-sex marriage (the proposed changes to the law exempts religious leaders, but not religious people).
-Despite the protestations expressed in chapter 1, section C, paragraph 3 of the draft law, where it is suggested that "there are complexities with defining the scope" of a conscience clause, we would submit that a number of jurisdictions have managed to draft legislation that defines the scope of a potential conscience clause.
+Similar conscience exemptions are already given to doctors with regards to abortion, to pacifists with regards to military service, and to vicars with regards to gay marriage (the proposed changes to the law exempts religious leaders, but not religious people).
+Despite the protestations expressed in chapter 1, section C, paragraph 3 of the draft law, where it is suggested that "there are complexities with defining the scope" of a conscience clause, I would submit that a number of jurisdictions have managed to draft legislation that defines the scope of a potential conscience clause.
 For instance, when same-sex marriage was passed in the Netherlands in 2001, the Dutch government allowed civil marriage registrars with conscientious objections to opt out.
 Similar protection is available to registrars in a number of state jurisdictions in the United States.
-Additionally, the legislature of Mississippi in the United States has passed a comprehensive conscience statute with regard to same-sex marriage there is no evidence that conscience clauses have prevented same-sex couples from getting married or exercising their new-found rights.
+Additionally, the legislature of Mississippi in the United States has passed a comprehensive conscience statute with regard to gay marriage (http://billstatus.ls.state.ms.us/documents/2016/html/HB/1500-1599/HB1523SG.htm).

-(http://billstatus.ls.state.ms.us/documents/2016/html/HB/1500-1599/HB1523SG.htm).
 The Mississippi law has been upheld in the fifth circuit federal appellate court.
-While these laws have raised the ire of same-sex advocacy groups
+While these laws have raised the ire of gay advocacy groups there is no evidence that conscience clauses, have prevented same-sex couples from getting married or exercising their new-found rights.

-In conclusion, it is our belief that before this drastic change to the definition of marriage is debated by States members, protections for conscientious objectors should be drafted and passed.
-For Jersey, we would recommend the draft language which was published by the Christian Legal Centre.
-This draft language is included in the attached memorandum.

-We are very grateful for your ongoing service to the Island and our every hope is that you will work to maintain the rights of the many thousands of law-abiding people living in Jersey who hold to a traditional view of marriage.
+In conclusion, it is my belief that before this drastic change to the definition of marriage is debated by States members, protections for conscientious objectors should be drafted and passed.
+For Jersey, I would recommend the draft language which was published by the Christian Legal Centre.
+This draft language is also included in the attached memorandum.
+Many thanks for your ongoing service to the Island and my every hope is that you will work to maintain the rights of the many thousands of people living in Jersey who hold to a traditional view of marriage.